Using Psychology in Graphic Design

 Food Businesses

-For example, yellow and red are the go-to for a restaurant or food chain business.
+Yellow and red are the go-to colors for a restaurant or food chain business.
 As proven by several restaurant logos, such as McDonald’s and Pizza Hut, the combination induces hunger.
 Adding red — the color of vigor and passion — will subconsciously spike people’s appetite.

 Fast food companies don’t often use blue, but it can be part of color combinations involving yellow, red, and brown.
-Blue is not a very common color for food unless it’s specifically bubblegum-like flavor.
+However, blue is rarely associated with food except for bubblegum-like flavors.

 Trustworthy Businesses